clanfear/SOC371/docs/syllabus.md

 Students are expected to complete readings and engage in discussion during sections.
-Given the disruption presented by COVID-19, alternate evaluation is possible for students unable to attend one or more synchronous section meetings.
+Given the disruption presented by COVID-19, alternate evaluation is possible for students unable to attend one or more (including *all*) synchronous section meetings.
 Alternate evaluation takes the form of reading responses which *must not exceed 500 words or 150 per reading (whichever is greater)* and should contain *for each reading*:

 1. A basic summary of the reading
 2. And one or both of: